-With five high performing business sectors – advanced engineering & manufacturing, agri-tech, food & drink, digital & creative, energy & environment and financial services – Peterborough fared well during the national and global economic downturn with increased investor confidence underpinned by the city’s ambitions and new initiatives to support economic growth.
+With five high performing business sectors – advanced engineering & manufacturing, agri-tech, food & drink, digital & creative, energy & environment and financial services – Peterborough fares well during national and global economic downturns with increased investor confidence underpinned by the city’s ambitions and new initiatives to support economic growth.

-Within our population of around 194,000 we have a slightly younger demographic profile in comparison to the UK and Eastern region, with 41% of the population aged 29 and under compared with 37% in the UK and 36% in the East.
+Within our population of over 200,000 we have a slightly younger demographic profile in comparison to the UK and Eastern region, with 40% of the population aged 29 and under compared with 37% in the UK and 35% in the East.
 Peterborough also has a lower proportion of people aged 65+ in comparison to the regional and national averages.

 Peterborough has a diverse and multicultural community with our population made up of around 14% non-white British compared to 13% in England and 7% in the region.
 Local residents benefit from an excellent house-price-to-earnings ratio.
 Property is attractive, affordable and plentiful and we also have one of the highest ratios of green space per person in the UK.

 - Population of 202,300 and a retail catchment of over 1,000,000¹

 - 61.7% of residents are of working age (c.124,800)¹

 - An economic activity rate of 79.5%¹